Xilinx/PYNQ/docs/source/10_creating_overlays.rst

 A makefile exists in each folder that can be used to rebuild the Vivado project and generate the bitstream for the overlay.
 However, the overlay has been precompiled, and is available in ``<GitHub Repository>/Pynq-Z1/bitstream/`` so it is not necessary to rebuild the overlay, which requires a full Vivado installation.

-Building overlays is only required to build a new overlay.
+Vivado is only required to build a new overlay.
 Building an existing overlay allows the project to be opened in Vivado and examined, or modified to create a new overlay.

 .. image:: ./images/vivado_base_overlay.JPG
    :scale: 50%